teeeeeegz/focused-work/_pages/presskit.md

 # What is Focused Work?

-**Focused Work is a simple app that helps you focus, time-box your tasks, and create a sustainable productivity habit.**
+**Focused Work is a simple app that helps you focus on tasks, and adds structure to your time so you can get more stuff done every day.**

-Work or study, any task has a different approach to reach a deep-focus state.
-But focusing for too long can lead to feeling mentally drained.
+Sitting down and starting a timer has good intent, but without boundaries, it's hard to decide how productive you want to be for the day, or prevent mental burnout.

-One of its primary strengths is the ability to assign a timed Focus Session to a task, and divide it into focused work, planning, and break stages, to maintain focus and efficiency during the task, and throughout your day.
+One of its primary strengths is creating timed Focus Session's, which adds structure to your time so you can consistently focus on your tasks.

-The app will guide and remind you to focus during each session, and give a clear understanding of the time commitment to complete a session, so you can plan your daily tasks & schedule in advance.
+Sessions are structured with Focused Work, Planning, and Break stages, where you can design and optimise the perfect work routine to help reach a deep-focus state.

-> For example, it's 2:06 pm and you need to urgently complete a daily task, but have a meeting at 3 pm, you might decide to pick a Focus Session that's 45 minutes long.
-Before starting, you'll see the estimated finish time (2:51 pm) and confidently know you'll have enough time to reach a deep-focus state, make your meeting on-time, and not be disrupted by time-pressure.
+> For example, you can create a session for coding or content writing tasks, by structuring it with a 5-minute Planning stage, two 45-minute Focused Work stages, and a 10-minute Break in the middle to keep your mind fresh.

 ## Core Features

-- **Create Focus Sessions for common tasks** Divide your task into timed Focused Work, Planning, and Break stages.
+- **Create Focus Sessions for common tasks** Structure your time into Focused Work, Planning, and Break stages, for each task.
-- **Declare your focus before each session** It'll always be visible, so you don't lose your way.
+- **Declare your focus before each session** You'll always see what your goal is, so you don't lose your way.
-- **Minimal, Focused UI** Only see what's important.
-The timer, your focus, and the current session.
+- **Minimal UI** Only see what's important mid-session.
+The timer, your focus, and the current stage.
-- **"Stay Focused" alerts** Be reminded to stay on track, and when it's time to take a break.
+- **"Stay Focused" alerts** Be reminded to stay on track mid-session, and when to take a break.
-- **Pick a session based on your capacity** See what time each session will finish, at a glance.
+- **Squeeze in a quick session** See what time each session will finish, at a glance.
-- **Adjustable Daily Goals** Build momentum completing focused work each day, and start a daily streak.
+- **Adjustable Daily Goals** Build momentum by completing focused work every day, and start a streak.
-- **Productivity Tracking** Rate your productivity & add short notes to refelect on your habits.
+- **Productivity Tracking** Rate your productivity, and add short notes to reflect on your habits.
-- **Toggl Integration** Track time once, and assign a project to share focused work time with Toggl.
+- **Toggl Integration** Track time once, by assigning a project to send focus time to Toggl.
 - **iCloud Syncing** Switch between devices based on the task.
-All sessions and goals are automatically synced to your iOS devices.
+All sessions and goals are automatically synced to iOS devices logged in with the same Apple ID.
-- **Dark Mode.** Perfect for night owls that prefer to not have the timer light up the room at night.
+- **Dark Mode** Perfect for night owls, that prefer to not have the timer light up the room at night.

 ## Media